ElectroMagus/ESP32MX1508/README.md

 ## Methods and Functions
   + motorGo(pwmVal)
     - This sets the PWM val which is related to the speed, depending on voltage and motor type.
   + motorRev(pwmVal)
-    - This sets the PWM val which is related to the speed, depending on voltage and motor type.
+    - This sets the PWM val which is related to the speed, depending on voltage and motor type
   + stopMotor()
-    - Simply stops the motor.
+    - Simply stops the motor
   + getPwm()
-    - Returns the current PWM value of the motor.
+    - Returns the current PWM value of the motor